jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 # End

-You read this documentation or you're a mad scroller<br />
+You've reached the end of this documentation, congrats for scrolling so far.<br />
-In any case congrats, let me suggest you to:
+Let me suggest you to:

-- take a break :)
+- take a break, reading doc or scrolling can be exhausting :)
 - [go back to readme](../../readme.md#what-jsenv-can-do-)
 - [go to next doc on execution](../execution/execution.md)